 John F. Kennedy’s words inspired not only his generation but continue to inspire generations of people around the globe.
 How did he become a man so committed to public service?
 How does his legacy live on?
 What role did Cape Cod play in shaping his personality?
-Our special exhibition, JFK at 100: Life & Legacy, strives to answer those questions.
+Our exhibition, JFK at 100: Life & Legacy, strives to answer those questions.

 We begin by telling John F. Kennedy’s story from childhood through election day, when he was known to family and friends as Jack.
 We tell our story through a carefully curated collection of photographs, many rarely seen: candids taken by friends and family; studio, magazine and newspaper photos; stills from television and video.
 Many of the images include Jack and his friends and family enjoying themselves at the Cape, their refuge from their busy schedules and the place Jack always considered home.
-We’re including intriguing artifacts from the collection of Robert Luddington, the Kennedys’ interior decorator.
-Some of these will be seen by the public for the first time.

 We’ll continue the journey through President Kennedy’s White House years, including fascinating artifacts from Inauguration Day.
 Other photos will give important glimpses into President Kennedy’s life in Hyannis Port, which became known as the Summer White House.